Barkhor Street Lhasa - Best Place to Feel Tibet's Local Vibe

-Barkhor Street located in Lhasa downtown is a popular circumambulation for pilgrims and commercial center.
-As a public square around Jokhang Temple, it is a polygon, connected by different streets and laneways, with a total length of over 1000 meters.
-Being “a saint road” in the eyes of Tibetan, you can feel the local spiritual belief by seeing different pilgrims from all over Tibet with different dresses and dialects to pray devoutly along Barkhor Street.
+Barkhor Street located in Lhasa downtown is a famous thousand-year-old circumambulation for pilgrims and popular commercial center.
+As a public square around Jokhang Temple, it is a polygon, connected by different streets and laneways, with a total length of over 1,000 meters.
+Being "a saint road" in the eyes of Tibetans, you can feel the local spiritual belief by seeing different pilgrims from all over Tibet with different dresses and dialects to pray devoutly along Barkhor Street.
 Like a miniature of Lhasa, it shows you another aspect of the Tibetan material life.
-There are an eyeful of fantastic stores and shops along the street to display most characteristic items and commodities, including thangkas, prayer wheels, prayer flags, Tibetan styled clothing, milk tea and more.
-Barkhor Street is such a great place to buy some souvenirs and suck up the local Tibetan lifestyle.
+There is an eyeful of fantastic stores and shops along the street to display the most characteristic items and commodities, including thangkas, prayer wheels, prayer flags, Tibetan-style clothing, milk tea, and more.
+Barkhor Street is such a great place to buy some souvenirs and soak up the local Tibetan lifestyle.

 Barkhor Street Facts